InnoJanu/OCR-Automation-with-Robocorp/README.md

      width="40%" />

 # Potential expansion to the project
 This project serves as a segment of a larger project.
-There is still potential to add additional automation before and afer this step.
-Architecture of you system may vary and this is simply a suggestion of how it could look like.
+There is still potential to add additional automation before and after this automation.
+The architecture system may is not fixed and this is simply a suggestion of how it could look like.

-The section highligted in green shows where this project fits into the larger scope of potential expansion to the project.
+The section highlighted in green shows where this project fits into the larger scope of potential expansion to the project.

 Potential additions to project:
 + *Add a bot that retrieves invoices and puts them into a directory.*
-+ *Add a bot that sends the sends the data back to another database.*
++ *Add a bot that sends the data back to the master database and verifies with existing vendors.*

 ![image alt](https://github.com/InnoJanu/OCR-Automation-with-Robocorp/blob/main/README%20Images/project_overview.jpg?raw=true)